How does General Motors (NYSE:GM) fund its balance sheet?

-On the other hand, the company can also choose to have a balanced debt structure such as an equally funded balance sheet between debt and equity.
+On the other hand, the company can choose to have a balanced debt structure such as an equally funded balance sheet between debt and equity.

-The debt to equity ratio and debt to asset ratio are exactly what we need to analyze GM’s balance sheets.
+The debt to equity ratio and debt to asset ratio are the exact ratios that we need in order to analyze GM’s balance sheets.

 Types of Debts